chandanws/AWS-Certification-Notes/Topic Wise Notes/Databases/RDS.md

  	- They are stored even after you delete the original RDS instance.

 *Whenever you restore either an automatic backup or a manual snapshot, the restored version of the database will be a new RDS instance with a new end point*

+*When you add a rule to an RDS security group you do need to specify a port number or protocol*

+*If you are using Amazon RDS Provisioned IOPS storage with MySQL and Oracle database engines the maximum size RDS volume you can have by default is 6TB*

 ## Encryption
  - Encryption at rest is supported for MySQL, Oracle, SQL Server, Postgre SQL & MariaDB.
 Encryption is done using the AWS key management service (KMS)